KJC-DNN/Album85_Brought_to_Light/Song03/README.md

 # Album 85 — Brought to Light
 KJC-DNN / Remnant Christian Worship
+(The Lamp, the Veil, and the Book | SCP 4001–4600 Intercession)

 ## Long Is the Way, the River, and the Iron Choir